openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 // Perform an in-place thresholding of the difference image. grayDiff.threshold(thresholdValue);
 ```

+This example uses thresholding to distinguish dark objects from a light background.
+But it's worth pointing out that thresholding can be applied to any image whose brightness quantifies a variable of interest.

+If you're using a webcam instead of the provided "fingers.mov" demo video, note that automatic gain control can sometimes interfere with background subtraction.
+You may need to increase the value of your threshold, or use a more sophisticated background subtraction technique.

 **Step 5.
 Contour Tracing.** <br />
 5. The final steps are displayed in the bottom right of the screen.
 Here, an `ofxCvContourFinder` has been tasked to `findContours()` in the binarized image.
 It does this by identifying contiguous blobs of white pixels, and then tracing the contours of those blobs into an `ofxCvBlob` outline comprised of (x,y) points.